 - Mixing zones occur at pathway junctions where two or more paths of travel intersect.
-Mixing zones must be designed to calm and facilitate the flow of users. - ➤ The configuration of mixing zones should provide a clear direction of movement, and indicate the priority of travel lanes to promote predictable user behaviours and the safe crossing of users. - Simple T-junctions are encouraged.
-Avoid complex Y-junctions and triangular geometries with unclear crossing patterns. - ➤ Visual cues may be used 20 m before junctions to inform users of an upcoming mixing zone (via pavement demarcations or signage).

-► Surface treatments (such as paint, unit paving, textured asphalt and so on) may be considered for higher-volume pathway junctions, to highlight the presence of a potential zone of conflict.
+Mixing zones must be designed to calm and facilitate the flow of users. - ► The configuration of mixing zones should provide a clear direction of movement, and indicate the priority of travel lanes to promote predictable user behaviours and the safe crossing of users. - ➤ Simple T-configurations are encouraged.
+Avoid complex Y and triangular geometries with unclear crossing patterns. - ▶ Demarcations should be used 20 m before junctions to inform users of an upcoming mixing zone (via demarcations or signage). - Surface treatments (such as paint, unit paving, textured asphalt and so on) may be considered for higher-volume pathway junctions, to highlight the presence of a potential zone of conflict.
 The surface treatments should extend across the entire mixing zone.